microsoft/botframework-components/generators/generator-bot-core-language/README.md

 # @microsoft/generator-bot-core-language [![NPM version][npm-image]][npm-url]

-This template creates a simple conversational bot containing dialogs for the most common conversational flows, with example language models and triggers routing to those dialogs.
+This template creates a simple conversational bot, with triggers and dialogs for responding to help, welcome and cancel intents, and a simple response for unknown intents.

 ## What this template is for